0x4447/0x4447-cli-node-cucumber/README.md

 # est pretium nec.
 API_KEY=5db712b385afeacaa1ab2bcaba271483
 ```
-As you can see, the description will be nicely formatted, the varaiables with thefault values will be filled automatcially, and  the rest is up to you.
+As you can see, the description will be nicely formatted, the variables with default values will be filled automatically, and  the rest is up to you.

 # Why This Name?